fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 Add a feature which adds the following restrictions to creating new users: Both username and password must be given.
 Both username and password must be at least 3 characters long.
 The username must be unique.

-The operation must respond with a suitable status code and some kind of an error message if invalid user is created.
+The operation must respond with a suitable status code and some kind of an error message if an invalid user is created.

 **NB** Do not test password restrictions with Mongoose validations.
 It is not a good idea because the password received by the backend and the password hash saved to the database are not the same thing.
-The password length should be validated in the controller like we did in [part 3](/en/part3/node_js_and_express) before using Mongoose validation.
+The password length should be validated in the controller as we did in [part 3](/en/part3/node_js_and_express) before using Mongoose validation.

-Also, implement tests which check that invalid users are not created and invalid add user operation returns a suitable status code and error message.
+Also, implement tests that ensure invalid users are not created and that an invalid add user operation returns a suitable status code and error message.

 #### 4.17: bloglist expansion, step5